mirror-shades/tamerlane-chess/README.md

 ## todo

+[ ] bug when game is started, pieces render too early
 [ ] ai thinking blocks input for exiting the game
 [ ] ai thinking should happen after ai options menu is closed